slaveofthecode/hangman-game/README.md

 # HANGMAN-GAME
 ```
-The game is a simple game of Hangman, where you have to guess the word before the person is hanged.
-You have 6 attempts to guess the word.
-If you guess the word, you win, if you don't guess the word, you lose.
+Hangman is a famous game where you must guess a word by suggesting letters within a limited number of attempts.
+With each incorrect guess, a part of a hangman (typically represented as a stick figure) is drawn, symbolizing a hanging.
+The objective is to guess the word before the hangman is fully drawn, indicating a loss.
+It's a popular game for improving vocabulary and word recognition skills.
 ```

 ----